Stability and dynamics across magnetic phases of vortex-bright type excitations in spinor Bose-Einstein condensates: Static properties of VBV and BVB spinor excitations

 Having examined the existence of VBV excitations along with their relevant structural deformations we next explore the stability properties of such configurations.
+In contrast to earlier predictions mostly focused on energy based considerations~\cite{mizushima2002axisymmetric,underwood2020properties,PhysRevA.104.013316,takeuchi2021quantum} below we utilize a generalized BdG theory to microscopically determine the involved internal modes.
 As stated earlier, to perform the BdG analysis the ansatz of Eq.~(\ref{BdG}) is used for this specific stationary solution.
-The relevant BdG spectra, obtained upon solving the eigenvalue problem associated to the VBV solutions, are depicted in Fig.~\ref{fig_2}$(\rm{a_1})-(\rm{b_1})$.
-Note that there exist in the real part, $\rm{Re}(\Omega)$, of the spectrum and at $\Omega=0$ three different pairs of modes.
-The latter are related to the symmetries preserved by the spinor system.
-Namely the total particle number conservation, the zero net magnetization considered and the rotational symmetry.
+The relevant BdG spectra, obtained upon solving the eigenvalue problem of Eq.~(\ref{eigprob}) associated to the VBV solutions, are depicted in Fig.~\ref{fig_2}$(\rm{a_1})-(\rm{b_1})$.
+Note, that there exist in the spectrum three different pairs of modes lying at the $\rm{Re}(\Omega)$ axis around the origin of the $\rm{Re}(\Omega)- \rm{Im}(\Omega)$-plane, i.e., at $\rm{Re}(\Omega)=\rm{Im}(\Omega)=0$.
+These zero eigenfrequencies, not visible in the scales shown, are generated by continuous symmetries.
+The spinor system under study preserves the total particle number (phase invariance of the equations of motion), the magnetization and further has rotational symmetry, thus explaining the existence of these three pairs.
 Besides the aforementioned modes, two additional negative energy ones appear among the remaining modes of the discrete spectra that are denoted by light blue circles.
 The two distinct trajectories, obtained with respect to $q$, of these so-called anomalous modes (AMs) can be discerned in Fig.~\ref{fig_2}$(\rm{a_1})$.
 Each of these modes is known to correspond to the precession of each of the two vortices within the parabolic trap~\cite{law2010stable,pola2012vortex}.
 Additionally, these AMs are quantified through their negative energy or negative Krein signature~\cite{skryabin2000instabilities} which for the 2D spinor system reads